oracle/graal/docs/reference-manual/embedding/embed-languages.md

 }
 ```

-Note how we need to specify the language for the isolated engine as a parameter to `--engine.SpawnIsolate` in this case.
+Note how you need to specify the language for the isolated engine as a parameter to `--engine.SpawnIsolate` in this case.
 The reason is that an isolated engine needs to know which set of languages should be available.
 Behind the scenes, GraalVM will then locate the corresponding Native Image language library.
 If only a single language is selected, then the library for the language will be loaded.